APrettyCoolProgram/DotfilesAndGistsEtc/template/projdata/Asset/Audio/about-this-folder.md

 Copy to Output Directory: Copy always
 ```

+> This file is a placeholder that ensures that the containing folder is included in a source code repositories, and available to a project at runtime.<br>
+> <br>
 > Built using [projdata b200708](https://github.com/aprettycoolprogram/dotfiles-templates-and-gists-etc/tree/master/template/projdata)

 ### ProjData/Asset/Audio/
 > This file is a placeholder to ensure that ***ProjData/Asset/Audio/*** is included in the GitHub repository, and is also